Pinaki82/Tulu-C-IDE/README.md

 Mode: Normal Mode only.

-Means: Jump to this tag.
+Means: Jump to the corresponding tag found in the index of the 'tags' file.

 Finds the pieces of stuff from the Tags related to header files etc., and opens the header.
 Uses index provided by the 'tags' for searching the header.